 Wat Rong Khun: Buddhism's Sagrada Familia

 Around the perimeter, one can’t help but notice the mean-looking severed heads hanging from the tree branches outside the moat.
 Closer to the temple, faces of monsters and deformed figures surround hundreds of arms and hands reaching up from the depths of the underworld.
-While many refer to the White Temple as ‘heaven’ in contrast to the Black House’s ‘hell,’ Chalermchai Kositpipat’s as-of-yet-unfinished creation strikingly contains elements of both.
+While many refer to the White Temple as ‘heaven’ in contrast to the Black House’s ‘hell,’ Chalermchai Kositpipat’s as-of-yet-unfinished creation contains a striking mix of both.

 Chalermchai Kositpipat, perhaps Thailand’s most famous artist after his mentor Thawan Duchanee, was very deliberate about the imagery chosen for the project.
 Though deformed faces and arms are not what one would typically expect to find at a temple, they represent the classical Buddhist belief that suffering must come before salvation.
 In interviews, Chalermchai is very open about the Buddhist world view with which he approaches his art.
 Like Duchanee, his visual interpretations of religious concepts and ideas may be unorthodox and unsettling, but Chalermchai’s work is best understood through the lens of Theravada Buddhist dhamma, or ‘natural law.’